- Gallery Text

 Louise Nevelson, exh. cat., Museum of Fine Arts, Boston (Houston, TX, 1969), no. 16, reproduced in b/w

-Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums, exh. cat., Abbeville Press/Harvard University Art Museums (New York, NY and Cambridge, MA, 1985), reproduced in b/w fig. 95, p.
+Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums (New York, NY and Cambridge, MA, Abbeville Press/Harvard University Art Museums, 1985).
+With an essay by John Coolidge and a preface by John M. Rosenfield.
+To accompany the inaugural exhibition at the Sackler Museum, Oct 21 1985 - Jan 5 1986, reproduced in b/w fig. 95, p.
 99

 - Exhibition History